asha23/arlo-framework/README.md

 This assumes prior knowledge of how to set up WordPress themes.
 Feel free to make improvements to this - Or drop me a comment if you have any issues.

 This framework is not considered to be Production ready at the moment.
 But should be OK in most circumstances.
-It is essentially a less complex version of Bedrock - And as such, an experimental framework.
+It is essentially a less complex version of Bedrock and has been inspired by those methodologies - And as such, is an experimental framework for demonstration purposes only.

+Take a look at Bedrock if you want a more robust/production ready method.

 It can be considered Version 0.2 Alpha.